 This Plan has been prepared to accompany a development application for a staged subdivision and residential development.
-This plan is intended as a summary of constraints and commitments associated with the rehabilitation of a riparian corridor within the development.
-This Plan has been prepared in anticipation of constructive feedback and collaborative target-setting with the Consent Authority (Maitland City Council), and the authors would like to keep open the possibility of varying from guidelines to efficiently achieve net-positive outcomes for the broader riparian catchment.
+This plan is intended as a summary of constraints and commitments associated with the rehabilitation of a portion of riparian corridor adjacent to the development.
+This Plan has been prepared in anticipation of constructive feedback with the Consent Authority (Maitland City Council).
+It is anticipated that over progressive development within AURA (outside the bounds of this VMP) an overall riparian corridor will be progressively rehabilitated, and this VMP presents the first stage.

 This Plan has been prepared to ultimately comply with the requirements of relevant legislation and guidelines as outlined in Sections 1.3 & 1.6.